App shell & overlays

 }

-Two behaviors worth internalizing:
+Two behaviors to know:

-• The block is on button handlers, not on rendering or animation. useFrame-based work — animate(), useSpriteAnimation, per-frame logic — keeps ticking while the modal is up.
+• The block is on button handlers, not on rendering or animation. onFrame-based work — animate(), createSpriteAnimation, per-frame logic — keeps ticking while the modal is up.
 Only edge-triggered press handlers are suppressed.
 This is why a modal can fade and slide in while the page behind it holds still.

 • The block is global, so even a handler inside the modal is suppressed unless it opts out with allowWhenBlocked.
 If your dialog drives its own cursor with an ActionHandler, set allowWhenBlocked on it (see the picker below).
 D-pad focus navigation is unaffected — the modal's FocusScope already confines it to the panel.